FavioVazquez/MexicanNumericalSimulationSchool/Installation_manual.md

       - you will find a link to a dropbox folder: https://www.dropbox.com/sh/wvh6vthsv13jia6/AAC3ZyOQNrHDgmdZgVwIM1O9a/Codes?dl=0 (check:active on sept 30)
       - Download the file: "Installation_steps_Linux-Ubuntu16"
-      - Download the "zip" folder that contains all the programs that will be installed
+      - Download the "zip" folder that contains all the programs that will be installe
       - NOW JUST FOLLOW THE INSTRUCTIONS PROVIDED IN THE "Installation_steps...."
     #this will install plplot and nbodykit, I DONT KNOW IF GADGET VIEWER WAS INSTALLED WITH THIS STEPS, PLEASE CORRECT IF
      WRONG.
-  5.